johannesvollmer/exrs/GUIDE.md

 - `Pixel` The color at an exact location in the image.
 Contains one sample for each channel.
 - `Sample` The value (either f16, f32 or u32) of one channel at an exact location in the image.
             Usually a simple number, such as the red value of the bottom left pixel.
+- `Grouped Channels` Multiple channels may be grouped my prepending the same prefix to the name.
+                    This behaviour is opt-in; it has to be enabled explicitly.
+                    By default, channels are stored in a plain list, and channel names are unmodified.

 ## OpenEXR
 This image format supports some features that you won't find in other image formats.